 Literature and Culture of Asia

-This committee arranges symposia in consultation with the museum Education Department and curators.
-Functions typically include contacting speakers, arranging travel and lodging, coordinating with the museum to reserve Samsung Hall and arrange for food, handling registration, designing and distributing flyers, processing requisitions, and tracking revenues and expenses.
-Members of the Committee include Chair Peter Sinton, Vince Fausone, and Ehler Spliedt.
+This committee arranges symposia at the museum in consultation with the museum Education Department and curators.
+Functions typically include contacting speakers (outlining their duties and SAA responsibilities), helping arrange travel and lodging, coordinating with the museum to reserve Samsung Hall and arrange for food, handling registration, designing and distributing flyers, handling requisitions, and tracking revenues and expenses.
+Members of the committee were Chair Peter Sinton, Vince Fausone, and Ehler Spliedt.

 Upper Category Member Events

-The Travel Committee is chaired by Greg Potts, with members Ed Baer, Neaera Baer, Trista Berkovitz, Megs Booker, Kalpana Desai, Sheila Dowell, Marsha Vargas Handley, Mary Hunt, Anne Kahn, Phyllis Kempner, Bianca Larson, Linda Lei, David Menke, Merrill Randol, Teri Sandison, and Gail Uilkema.
-The Travel Committee organizes domestic and international trips with the goal of designing travel experiences that are both educational and affordable for SAA members.
-In October 2016, sixteen SAA travelers enjoyed the Oregon fall colors while visiting the Portland Museum of Art and the Jordan Schnitzer Museum of Art on the University of Oregon campus in Eugene.
-We also opened registration for our July 2017 Texas trip and for two exciting international trips: India in fall 2017 and Vietnam and Laos in winter 2018.
+The Travel Committee was chaired by Greg Potts, with members Ed Baer, Neaera Baer, Trista Berkovitz, Megs Booker, Kalpana Desai, Sheila Dowell, Margaret Edwards, Marsha Vargas Handley, Mary Hunt, Anne Kahn, Phyllis Kempner, Bianca Larson, Linda Lei, David Menke, Teri Sandison, and Gail Uilkema.
+The Travel Committee plans domestic and international trips with the goal of designing travel experiences that are both educational and affordable.
+In 2017-2018, two domestic trips and two international trips were organized.
+Domestically, SAA members traveled to San Antonio and Houston in July and will head to Philadelphia in May.
+Internationally, members journeyed to India in September and will go to Iran in April.

 Publications and Public Relations

-The Publicity Committee’s goal is to promote awareness of the SAA and its programs and events.
-In 2016-2017, the Committee focused on announcing and selling programs such as the Arts of Asia lecture series, the Souk at Fort Mason, and the Book Sale.
-In addition to announcements through the SAA newsletter and website, the Committee worked with the Asian Art Museum to have SAA activities listed on its website, calendar, and social media sites.
-The Museum’s A Magazine also regularly includes a page devoted to SAA activities including the Arts of Asia lecture series, SAA travel programs, special activities such as the Book Sale and the Souk, and the SAA's special commission of Collected Letters by Liu Jianhua to honor the Asian's 50th anniversary.
-Peter Sinton chairs the committee, which also includes Kristl Lee.
+The goal of the Publicity Committee is to promote awareness of the SAA and its programs and events.
+During 2017-2018, the committee focused on announcing and selling SAA programs such as the Arts of Asia Friday lecture series, and the March Book Sale.
+In addition to announcements through the SAA newsletter and website, the committee worked closely with the Asian Art Museum to have SAA activities listed on its website, calendar, and social media sites.
+The AAM’s A Magazine regularly includes a page devoted to SAA activities including the Arts of Asia lecture series and speakers, SAA travel programs, and special activities such as the annual Book Sale and occasional Souk.
+The Publicity Committee was chaired by Peter Sinton and included Kristl Lee.

-Our membership remains steady with 543 households belonging to the Society, representing about 850 individuals.
+Our membership fell about 3% this year with 518 households belonging to the SAA, representing about 850 individuals.
+This year the loss of many long-term members saddened us.
 We continue to recruit new members to replace those not renewing due to relocation or other life events.
-Our largest category of membership remains our Senior group (44% of memberships up from 41% last year).
-Contributing, Donor, and Sponsor memberships are 38% of our total, accounting for more than two-thirds of our membership income.
-We regularly plan outreach mailings to Museum members to ensure their awareness of SAA and our activities.
-Committee members are Maureen Hetzel, Chair, and B.J.
-Johnson.
+The largest category of membership remains the Senior group (45% of memberships, up from 44% last year).
+Contributing, Donor, and Sponsor memberships are 38% of the total, accounting for 74% of membership income.
+Committee members were Maureen Hetzel, Chair, and Howard Moreland.

 Bylaws and Operating Procedures

-The Committee updated and drafted new SAA Operating Procedures, Bylaws, and Policies as needed.
-Trista Berkovitz chairs the Committee; the members are Maureen Hetzel, Linda Lei, and Nazneen Spliedt.
+The committee updated and drafted new SAA Operating Procedures, Bylaws, and Policies as needed.
+Trista Berkovitz chaired the committee; the members were Maureen Hetzel, Linda Lei, and Nazneen Spliedt.